 Fronted by soaring columns, the Chiesa di San Lorenzo in Miranda occupies the 2nd-century Tempio di Antonino e Faustina on the Roman...

 This circular temple on the Roman Forum was dedicated to Vesta, the popular goddess of home, hearth and family.
 The vestal virgins were...

 Largo della Salara Vecchia & Via Sacra · interesting places nearby

 Roman Forum information

 Like many of Rome's great urban developments, the Forum fell into disrepair after the fall of the Roman Empire until eventually it was used as pasture land.
-In the Middle Ages it was known as the Campo Vaccino (literally 'Cow Field') and extensively plundered for its stone and marble.
+In the Middle Ages it was known as the Campo Vaccino ('Cow Field') and extensively plundered for its stone and marble.
 The area was systematically excavated in the 18th and 19th centuries, and excavations continue to this day.

-On your left are the remains of the Rostrum , an elaborate podium where Shakespeare had Mark Antony make his famous 'Friends, Romans, countrymen…' speech.
-In front of this, the Colonna di Foca (Column of Phocus) marks the centre of the Piazza del Foro, the Forum's main market and meeting place.
-The last monument erected in the Roman Forum, it was built in honour of the Eastern Roman Emperor Phocus.
+In front of the arch are the remains of the Rostrum , an elaborate podium where Shakespeare had Mark Antony make his famous 'Friends, Romans, countrymen…' speech.
+Facing this, the Colonna di Foca (Column of Phocus) rises above what was once the Forum's main square, Piazza del Foro.

 The eight granite columns that rise behind the Colonna are all that remain of the Tempio di Saturno , an important temple that doubled as the state treasury.
 Behind it are (from north to south): the ruins of the Tempio della Concordia , the Tempio di Vespasiano , and the Portico degli Dei Consenti .